 Please call customer service at 812-876-2211 for additional charges for toll calls and rates.

-Download the Lifeline Assistance Application
+Download and fill out the Lifeline Assistance Application